Genesis Foundation: The Sixteen

 Since 2010, the mainstay of the Genesis Foundation's partnership with leading British choral ensemble The Sixteen has been the Genesis Sixteen programme.
 Delivered at no charge to participants, it aims to nurture the next generation of talented choral singers and create a bridge between student and professional singing.
 It provides group tuition, individual mentoring and masterclasses run by vocal experts and is the only scheme of its kind.
-To date, more than 250 exceptional young singers have taken part of the programme.
+To date, more than 300 exceptional young singers have taken part of the programme.

-The Genesis Foundation commissions new choral pieces from leading and emerging composers, which are premiered by Harry Christophers and The Sixteen and recorded for their record label CORO.
-James MacMillan’s Stabat mater, a 60-minute work for choir and string orchestra commissioned by the Genesis Foundation, was given its UK premiere by Harry Christophers, The Sixteen and Britten Sinfonia at the Barbican Centre, London in October 2016.
+The Genesis Foundation commissions new choral pieces from leading and emerging composers, which are premiered by Harry Christophers and The Sixteen and recorded for their label CORO.
+James MacMillan's Stabat mater, a 60-minute work for choir and string orchestra commissioned by the Genesis Foundation, was given its UK premiere by Harry Christophers, The Sixteen and Britten Sinfonia at the Barbican Centre, London in October 2016.
 The recording of the work was favourably reviewed and won numerous awards.
 In April 2018 a performance of the Stabat mater, presented by the Genesis Foundation, became the first concert to be live-streamed from the Sistine Chapel in the Vatican.
 It subsequently received its US premiere in November 2019 at Lincoln Center's Alice Tully Hall with Harry Christophers and The Sixteen.

 In May 2018, four new choral works commissioned by the Genesis Foundation were premiered at a live-streamed concert at Eton College Chapel.
 The four young composers were mentored by James Macmillan and Harry Christophers and drew on texts from the Eton Choirbook.